Near Hinesburg in Chittenden County, Vermont — The American Northeast (New England)

 Location.
 44° 19.258′ N, 73° 4.402′ W. Marker is near Hinesburg, Vermont, in Chittenden County.
 Marker is at the intersection of Lincoln Hill Road and North Road, on the right when traveling east on Lincoln Hill Road.
 Touch for map.
 Marker is in this post office area: Hinesburg VT 05461, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 3, 2015, by Kevin Craft of Bedford, Quebec.
-This page has been viewed 309 times since then and 12 times this year.
+It was originally submitted on August 3, 2015, by Kevin Craft of Bedford, Quebec.
+This page has been viewed 392 times since then and 34 times this year.
 Photos: 1, 2, 3. submitted on August 3, 2015, by Kevin Craft of Bedford, Quebec. • Bernard Fisher was the editor who published this page.